MDF’s Maine Downtown Center Program

 REvitalizeME Grant Program

 REvitalizeME is a grant program administered by Maine Downtown Center in partnership with the Maine Historic Preservation Commission. $640,000 in matching grants are available for development, pre-development and energy efficiency projects in 33 communities associated with the Center.
-Application forms will be available starting December 1, 2019.
-The deadline for submission is March 1, 2020.
-All applicants must attend or watch the Dec.
-10, 2019 Pre-Application webinar before applying.
+The deadline for submission was March 1, 2020.
 You’ll find more information about the program, eligibility and all relevant forms here.

 Maine Historic Commercial District Revolving Fund (HCDRF)